WHAT IS THE REGION CENTRAL INITIATIVE?

 Over the past two decades, efforts to address transportation and access needs in Region Central have focused narrowly on the Scajaquada Expressway (Route 198).
 The Region Central effort is a new starting point to holistically understand how we strengthen all of the community assets in the heart of Buffalo Niagara to create a safe, healthy, and equitable region for all.

-The Greater Buffalo Niagara Regional Transportation Council (GBNRTC), the Metropolitan Planning Organization for Erie and Niagara Counties in New York, has taken the lead for the Region Central effort.
-A consultant team led by Stantec will assess economic, land use, and mobility data, engage the public, and assemble future mobility scenarios for the region.
+The Greater Buffalo Niagara Regional Transportation Council (GBNRTC), the Metropolitan Planning Organization for Erie and Niagara Counties in New York, was requested by the Governor and the State Transportation Commissioner to take the lead to assess economic, land use, and mobility data, engage the public, and assemble future mobility scenarios for the region.